Amber Rayne

-Meghan Wren (September 19, 1984 – April 2, 2016), known professionally as Amber Rayne, was an American pornographic actress.
+Meghan Wren (September 19, 1984 – April 2, 2016), known professionally as Amber Rayne, was an American pornographic film actress active in the adult film industry from 2005 until retiring in 2015.
+She was named Unsung Starlet of the Year at the 2009 AVN Awards.

-Biography
+Rayne came to greater public awareness in 2015 when she accused fellow pornographic film performer James Deen of sexually assaulting her during a film shoot in 2006.
+Deen, who had been accused of similar acts by other women in the industry, denied the allegations.

+Early life

-Rayne was born in Detroit, Michigan, and raised in Northern California.
-She was of Italian, Scottish, and Irish descent.
-She attended California State University, Los Angeles.
-She worked as an extra in mainstream films and television shows prior to her adult film career.
+Rayne was born Megan Wren in Detroit, Michigan, and raised in Northern California.

+Career

-Rayne entered the adult film industry in 2005.
-Early in her porn career she resided in Santa Monica, California.
-In April 2015 she announced her official retirement from adult films.
+Rayne entered the adult film industry in 2005, eventually earning over 500 credits as a performer.
+In April 2015, she announced her retirement.

 She came out of retirement to shoot her final adult film, Wanted, later that year.
-She had already promised the film's director, Stormy Daniels, that she would be part of the film six years prior to shooting it.
-Besides performing, she had also worked in the adult-film industry as a director, producer, and editor.
+She had already promised the film's director, Stormy Daniels, that she would be part of the film six years before shooting it.
+Besides performing, Rayne also worked in the adult film industry as a director, producer, and editor.

+Rayne came to greater public awareness in 2015 when she joined several other adult film actresses in accusing fellow performer James Deen of sexual assault.
+Rayne alleged that during a filming session in 2006, Deen punched her in the face and injured her through aggressive anal penetration.
+Deen denied the allegations.

+Personal life and death

-Rayne was a BDSM lifestyler both on-screen and in her personal life.
+Rayne was a BDSM enthusiast both on screen and in her personal life.
 She owned rabbits and a mule named Zephyr.

-Death

-Rayne collapsed and died at her home in Los Angeles, California, on April 2, 2016.
-In late June 2016, the Los Angeles County Department of Medical Examiner-Coroner's office announced that her death was caused by an accidental cocaine overdose.
+On April 2, 2016, Rayne collapsed and died at her home in Los Angeles, California.
+On June 28, 2016, the Los Angeles County Coroner's Office announced that her death was caused by an accidental cocaine overdose.